 - Group or isolate specific words according to their meanings

-- Length of bulletin board paper and markers
+- Long piece of bulletin board paper and markers

 - Chalkboard and chalk

-- Bookmark Flashlight Readers: Charlotte's Web on the computers students will use.
+- Bookmark the Flashlight Readers: Charlotte's Web online activity on the computers students will use.

-- Bookmark an online dictionary if you want students to use one for this activity.
+- Set out dictionaries or bookmark an online dictionary if you want students to use one for this activity.

-Step 2: Read one word at a time from the "Noun" column on the completed chart.
-Ask students to tell whether the noun is singular or plural.
+Read one word at a time from the "Noun" column on the completed chart.
+Ask students to say whether the noun is singular or plural.
 Draw a circle around each plural noun.

 - Invite students to list unfamiliar words from the story.
 Have them alphabetize and use the words to create additional pages for their personal dictionaries.
 For each entry, have them include a pronunciation key, each major part of speech it represents, and each common definition of the word.
 Students can refer to a printed or online dictionary to find this information.

 - Invite students to make word cards using words from the story.
 Challenge them to sort and group the words according to their parts of speech, meanings, or other attributes.
 Have them also use the cards as flash cards to practice their word recognition skills.